Last updated: July 21st, 2023

 When all is said and done, a belt drive drastically limits your choice of bikes.
 And seeing as chains and derailleurs have gotten us around just fine for over a century…well, if it ain’t broke, don’t fix it.

 In practice, the major disadvantage is slight but noticeable pedaling resistance, especially during gentler riding.

 But there’s no question that belts are far more durable and far lower in maintenance.
 If day-to-day drivetrain maintenance feels like an irritating waste of time, then a belt drive will pretty much scratch that off your list

 They’re also delightfully clean to handle, although a good chainguard can be equally effective at protecting your pants.

 While these parts are very expensive up front, they can last an extremely long time: usually up to tens of thousands of miles with nearly no maintenance whatsoever.

-And if that sounds like a good choice on balance, then you’ll be glad to know that a few brands are finally making them available on complete bikes at surprisingly accessible prices.
-Stay tuned for my upcoming round-up of the best belt drive bikes around right now.
+If that sounds like a good choice on balance, then you’ll be glad to know that a few brands are finally making them available on complete bikes at surprisingly accessible prices.